rachelplayer/LatRedHybrid/readme.md

 - provide documentation via comments
 - add additional cost models for BKZ
 - rename variables to align with the notation in [2]
-- estimate security against the hybrid attack of typical homomorphic encryption parameters
+- estimate security against the hybrid attack of typical homomorphic encryption parameters, documented in Wunderer-analysis-FHE.pdf

 [1] Johannes A. Buchmann, Florian Göpfert, Rachel Player, and Thomas Wunderer.
 On the hardness of LWE with binary error: Revisiting the hybrid lattice-reduction and meet-in-the-middle attack.
 In Progress in Cryptology - AFRICACRYPT 2016 - 8th International Conference on Cryptology in Africa, Fes, Morocco, April 13-15, 2016, Proceedings, pages 24 - 43, 2016.